helidon-io/helidon/tests/integration/quic-interop-runner/README.md

 The Docker base already supplies its checksum-verified Compose plugin, so the image does not replace it from Alpine repositories.

-When updating the runner snapshot or a dependency, update the corresponding version and digest or hash in `Dockerfile.runner-tool`.
-Regenerate each APK lock with the matching native architecture image, regenerate the Python lock for both supported architectures, and build the `runner-tool-sbom` stage once on amd64 and arm64.
+When updating the runner snapshot or a dependency, update its corresponding
+pin: Docker base, runner archive, and scanner pins are in `Dockerfile.runner-tool`; APK root versions are in `apk.runner-tool.requirements`; Python versions and wheel hashes are in `requirements.runner-tool.lock`.
+For APK updates, regenerate each architecture's lock with `runner_tool_apk_lock.sh generate` inside the matching architecture image.
+For Python updates, regenerate the Python lock for both supported architectures.
+Build the `runner-tool-sbom` stage for amd64 and arm64.
 Both builds must produce the same normalized package JSON before replacing `sbom.runner-tool.lock.json`.
+Emulated builds can verify this artifact consistency, but do not replace native interoperability qualification.
 A byte-for-byte raw SPDX comparison is not expected because SBOM creation metadata includes the build time.

 ## Local Wrapper Smoke Check